madprops/ezkl/README.md

 'D' (shift + d) removes an entry from the file while on the prompt.

+"zlistpaths" can be used to list all the remembered paths.

 "zclearpaths" can be used to empty the path file (forget all the paths).